gilbertchen/duplicacy/README.md

 # Duplicacy: A new generation cloud backup tool

-This repository contains only binary releases and documentation for Duplicacy.
-It also serves as an issue tracker for user-developer communication during the beta testing phase.
+Duplicacy is a new generation cross-platform cloud backup tool based on the idea of [Lock-Free Dedeuplication]([design document](https://github.com/gilbertchen/duplicacy-beta/blob/master/DESIGN.md)).
+Duplicacy is the only backup tool capable of cross-computer deduplication which allows multiple computers to back up to the same storage simultaneously without using any locks (thus readily amenable to various cloud storage services).

+The repository hosts design documents as well as binary releases of the command line version.
+There is also a Duplicacy GUI frontend built for Windows and Mac OS X downloadable from https://duplicacy.com.
+The source code of the command line version is available to the commerical users of the Duplicacy GUI version upon request.

-## Overview
+## Features

-Duplicacy supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, and Backblaze) and offers all essential features of a modern backup tool:
+Duplicacy currently supports major cloud storage providers (Amazon S3, Google Cloud Storage, Microsoft Azure, Dropbox, and Backblaze) and offers all essential features of a modern backup tool:

 * Incremental backup: only back up what has been changed
 * Full snapshot : although each backup is incremental, it must behave like a full snapshot for easy restore and deletion